dimagi/commcare-cloud/docs/firefighting/index.md

 it can be a sign of a socket connection hanging and Java not having a timeout for the connection and just hanging.

-In that case, it can be helpful to kill all active socket connections:
+In that case, it can be helpful to kill the offending socket connections.
+The following command queries for socket connections that look like the ones that would be hanging and kills them:

 ```
 cchq <env> run-shell-command formplayer 'ss src {{ inventory_hostname }} | grep ESTAB | grep tcp | grep ffff | grep https | cut -d: -f5 | cut -d\  -f1 | xargs -n1 ss -K sport = ' -b
 ```

-It will kill more socket connections than necessary, but anecdotally this doesn't cause any user-facing problems.
+Because it's filtered, it won't kill _all_ socket connections, but it will kill more socket connections than strictly necessary, since it is difficult to determine which specific connections are the problematic ones.
+But anecdotally this doesn't cause any user-facing problems.
 (I still wouldn't do it unless you have to to solve this issue though!)

 # Full Drives / Out of Disk Space